felipeochoa/aqua-lisp/_posts/2014-11-30-generators.md

 difficulty extends beyond just generators to any object that defines custom finalization code and will be addressed separately.

+## Implementation

+I am still working on the translation tool to make all these changes automatically.
+One key problem is expanding a single form (with the AST for a loop) into multiple forms right in the tagbody.
+I'll post the code and a discussion of some of these issues when they're resolved.

 ## Footnotes

 [^TCO]: